sophiezxh/llm-cot-anxiety/README.md

 Large language models (LLMs) have shown strong performance in detecting mental health conditions using online text (Patil & Gedhu, 2025).
 One promising interpretability technique is **Chain-of-Thought (CoT) prompting**, which improves reasoning transparency and task accuracy, especially in larger models (Wei et al., 2022).

-However, recent findings suggest that CoT outputs can be **unstable and sensitive** to minor prompt changes (Chatziveroglou et al., 2025).  # Interpretable LLM Reasoning for Mental Health Text Classification

-This repository contains code, results, and analysis for a summer research project exploring the interpretability of large language models (LLMs) in the context of mental health, specifically focusing on anxiety detection from Reddit posts.

-## 📚 Background

-Large language models (LLMs) have shown strong performance in detecting mental health conditions using online text (Patil & Gedhu, 2025).
-One promising interpretability technique is **Chain-of-Thought (CoT) prompting**, which improves reasoning transparency and task accuracy, especially in larger models (Wei et al., 2022).

 However, recent findings suggest that CoT outputs can be **unstable and sensitive** to minor prompt changes (Chatziveroglou et al., 2025).
 This fragility challenges the safe and ethical deployment of LLMs in clinical or mental health applications, where interpretability and reliability are critical for trust and utility.

 ## ❓ Research Question